dj-stripe/dj-stripe/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

 1. The pull request should include tests.
-2. The pull request must not drop code coverage below the current level.
+1. The pull request must not drop code coverage below the current level.
-3. If the pull request adds functionality, the docs should be updated.
+1. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
-4. If the pull request makes changes to a model, include Django migrations.
+1. If the pull request makes changes to a model, include Django migrations.
-5. The pull request should work for Python 3.6+.
+1. The pull request should work for Python 3.6+.
 Check [Github Actions](https://github.com/dj-stripe/dj-stripe/actions) and make sure that the tests pass for all supported Python versions.
-6. Code formatting: Make sure to install `black` and `isort` with `pip install black isort` and run `black .; isort -y` at the dj-stripe root to keep a consistent style.
+1. Code formatting: Make sure to install `pre-commit` to automatically run it on `staged files` or run manually with `pre-commit run --all-files` at the dj-stripe root to keep a consistent style.